Content-Operations/Content-Operations.github.io/index.md

 The headline, or hed, is the most important part of your post, at least when it comes to earning readers.
 Writing great heds is an art, but the perfect headline for a story is concise, engaging and active.

--   Concise -- Don't cram the whole story into a headline!\
+-   Concise: Don't cram the whole story into a headline!\
     Stories with short headlines simply do better than stories with longer headlines.\
     With a portion of traffic coming from social media, concision matters.
 Headlines should contain as few extraneous words as possible but include a subject, an object and a verb.\
     Best practices about length change faster than fashion dictates hemlines, but generally: the shorter, the better.

--   Engaging -- Headlines aren't summaries of a story, they're ads for it.
+-   Engaging: Headlines aren't summaries of a story, they're ads for it.
 You have a few seconds to pitch the reader into reading more.
 As such, good headlines promote the most exciting/interesting/new thing about a story.
 Identify the "wow!" aspect of your story, then back it up.
 This is your elevator pitch.

--   Active -- Bad headlines are often extremely passive, or simply a statement of the topic.
+-   Active: Bad headlines are often extremely passive, or simply a statement of the topic.
 If you think of headlines as a summary, these often seem OK, but if you think of a headline as a pitch, it's clear these are non-starters.

 Examples: